merenlab/merenlab.org/tutorials/infant-gut/index.md

                   -p PROFILE.db
 ```

 OK.
-Let's first remind ourselves where this {% include ARTIFACT name="bin" %} is.
+Let's first remind ourselves where this bin is.

-You remember the *E. faecalis* {% include ARTIFACT name="bin" %} from previous sections of this tutorial:
+You remember the *E. faecalis* bin from previous sections of this tutorial:

 [![E. faecalis bin](images/e-faecalis-bin.png)](images/e-faecalis-bin.png){:.center-img .width-50}

-The red selection in the most outer layer represents the *E. faecalis* {% include ARTIFACT name="bin" %}, which is very abundant in every sample, and it is stored in the {% include ARTIFACT name="collection" %} `merens` under the {% include ARTIFACT name="bin" %} name `E_facealis` (yes, the name has a typo, we know, it is all Tom's fault).
-In this section we will focus on this {% include ARTIFACT name="bin" %}, and in fact we don't really need the rest of this metagenome.
+The red selection in the most outer layer represents the *E. faecalis* bin, which is very abundant in every sample, and it is stored in the collection `merens` under the bin name `E_facealis` (yes, the name has a typo, we know, it is all Tom's fault).
+In this section we will focus on this bin, and in fact we don't really need the rest of this metagenome.

-Since we have identified the genome {% include ARTIFACT name="bin" %} of focus, we can set aside the rest of the metagenome, and 'split' that {% include ARTIFACT name="bin" %} out of this profile database to create a self-contained anvi'o profile that *only* describes this single {% include ARTIFACT name="bin" %}.
+Since we have identified the genome bin of focus, we can set aside the rest of the metagenome, and 'split' that bin out of this profile database to create a self-contained anvi'o profile that *only* describes this single bin.
 This is also a great way to share your research with others.
-Here is how we can get that {% include ARTIFACT name="bin" %} out of this metagenome:
+Here is how we can get that bin out of this metagenome:

 ``` bash
 anvi-split -p PROFILE.db \